TedHusted/awake/awake.md/awake.md

 ***

-	After a long talk with Ally, Tessa is left staring blankly at her phone screen.
+	After a long talk with Ally, Tessa is left staring blankly at her view screen.

 	  “Holy cow!” she murmurs, thinking that the truth she has sought for so long is now closer than she ever imagined it could be.